parshverma/StockSentimentalAnalysisApp/README.md

 - **VADER**: Sentiment analysis tool from the NLTK package.
 - **Joblib**: Used to load the pre-trained machine learning models.
 - **Yahoo Finance**: For fetching historical stock data.

-### Folder Descriptions

-- **models/**: Contains the saved machine learning models (Random Forest models and scalers).
-- **static/**: Contains static files like CSS for styling.
-- **templates/**: HTML templates for rendering pages.
-- **vader_lexicon/**: Contains the VADER lexicon used for sentiment analysis.

-## License

-This project is for educational purposes only and is not intended for financial decision-making.